← Haseeb Chaudhry

 -

-Kishimi and Koga — The Courage to be Disliked
+The Courage to be Disliked by Kishimi and Koga

-— Adlerian psychology in dialogue form.
-Let go of social validation to be truly happy; aligns with Ghazali.
+Adlerian psychology basically.
+Let go of social validation to be truly happy; aligns with Ghazali in the Ihya.

 -